tatianegercina/FinTech/05-Student-Resources/unit-10/readme.md

 <img src='Resources/ac04.png' width=450><br>

 Using partial autocorrelation, you can dive even deeper.
 PACF allows you to see not just which lags are correlated but which ones have the heaviest effect on all the others.
-Below we can see that lags 0 and 1 account for the rest of the days' temperatures.
+We run the `.pacf_plot()` function with the parameter `zero=False`.
+This ignores the first lag because the correlation of something with itself is always equal to 1.
+Now we can see that lags 1 and 2 account for the rest of the days' temperatures.
 This starts over again at lag 25, because a new day begins.
-This means that the temperatures for the entire day are dependent on the temperatures from lags 0 and 1.
+This means that the temperatures for the entire day are dependent on the temperatures from lags 1 and 2.
 Remember, lag is another word for your time interval!
 In this case, hours.

 <img src='Resources/ac05.png' width=450><br>